lukso-network/website-support-center/docs/extension/guides/fund-controller.md

 </div>

-:::info Extension Controller Name
+:::info Controller Names

+The names of the controllers can vary, depending on the time of your Universal Profile setup.
 The controller of the extension will either be named **UP Extension** or have the **name of it's blockchain address**.
-It can be renamed locally in your extension at any time.
+The controller can be _renamed locally_ in your extension at any time.

 :::